pnmtops(1) - man - phpMan

 pnmtops [-scale s] [-dpi n] [-imagewidth n] [-imageheight n] [-width=N] [-height=N]

-instead of one.
-You may separate an option name and its value with white space instead of
+stead of one.
+You may separate an option name and its value with white space instead of an

 DESCRIPTION